tunks/scala-scratchpad/category-theory/README.md

 _8 December 2012_

-This is a light reference for Scala implementations of some commonly used aspects of category theory.
-This document will grow over time as I learn more about the theory and discover new ways to apply it.
+This is a light reference for Scala implementations of some commonly used aspects of category theory, and will grow over time as I encounter useful ways to apply it.

 ## Functor